pluginever/wc-min-max-quantities/readme.txt

 12. Product > Categories (Pro)

 == Changelog ==
+= 2.4.0 =
+* Enhance: Migrated to the modern b8 framework and refactored the codebase.
+No changes to existing functionality.

 = 2.3.0 (21st May 2026) =
 * Enhance: Added flash sale notice.
 * Compatibility: Checked compatibility with latest version of WordPress 7.0.